 About this artwork

-Lia Cook has long been occupied by issues of sensory perception.
-In addition to visual concerns, she has considered the sense of touch and how our brains react to the desire for tactile contact.
-Cook worked with scientists to compare the brain’s response to viewing a woven image of a face with the response to viewing a photographic image of the same woven face.
-She discovered that seeing the woven image triggered greater activity in that part of the brain affected most by touch.
-Facing Touch illustrates this experiment.
-The test subject, dressed in a cap trailing the sensors that measure his neural responses, reaches out to touch a woven image, actually an enlarged version of Cook’s own Binary Traces: Young Girl, created in 2004.
+Lia Cook has long been interested in how the human brain reacts to the desire for touch.
+In the early 2000s, she began to work with neuroscientists to compare the brain’s response to viewing a woven image of a face versus a photograph of the same face.
+They discovered that seeing the woven image triggered greater activity in the part of the brain most affected by touch.
+Facing Touch illustrates this experiment: in it, a girl wearing a cap with sensors attached reaches out to a woven portrait also by Cook, Binary Traces: Young Girl, from 2004.

 -